 In recent years, Graduate Medical Education has been placing more emphasis on “Wellness” for trainees, a topic that is difficult to define.
 The ACGME launched the Physician Well-Being Initiative in partnership with the medical community to promote “joy and meaning in work” while reducing burnout.
 At annual academic conferences, there have been multiple sessions that focused on wellness and how to improve the happiness and well-being among residents, fellows, and faculty members.
 Program Directors across the country have implemented strategies to ensure that trainees are not overworking, have access to stress management training, and have a proper support system in place.
 However, one area in the learning environment that rarely comes up in the wellness discussion is technology.
 Healthcare has long been plagued with legacy processes and software products that are inefficient and difficult to navigate.
 Replacing such products with modern, engaging platforms can have a dramatic impact on job satisfaction immediately.
 The key to improving wellness is to help residents cut down on tedious administrative time and create more time for learning and patient care.

-Organize Documents in One Easily Accessible Location
+Keep Documents Organized in One Easily Accessible Location

 Update Residency Management Software

 Program Administrators grow frustrated when residents are non-compliant with required tasks in the institution’s residency management software (RMS).
 But in most instances, the culprit isn’t an underperforming resident – it’s poor usability.
 Many trainees may be tech-savvy, but this doesn’t mean they’re efficient.
 And it’s the lack of efficiency that leads to non-compliance.
 Instead of getting angry, Administrators need to talk to residents to understand their user experience.